Lysandre0/virtusb/README.md

 - Verify the device is enabled: `sudo virtusb list`
 - Check if the VID:PID appears in `lsusb`
 - Ensure your VM manager supports USB passthrough

+### Orphaned devices or metadata
+- The system automatically cleans up orphaned devices and metadata
+- Use `sudo virtusb purge` to manually clean all devices if needed

 ## 📝 Examples